 He still used salespeople, but he paid them hourly, not on commission.
 Customers could choose what they wanted to invest in, and were educated about their options with updated data and research information.
 They could get quotes 24 hours a day.
 This approach continues to define investment management and Charles Schwab customer service today.

-But at the time, this new business strategy outraged firms using the traditional approach.
-Undeterred, Schwab pressed forward and continued to empower customers to make their own investment choices, always emphasizing technology as a helpful aid.
+At the time, Schwab’s strategy outraged firms using the traditional approach.
+But he didn’t care.
+Schwab pressed forward and continued to empower customers to make their own investment choices, always emphasizing technology as a helpful aid.

 The company was bought by Bank of America in 1981, but then Charles Schwab bought it back six years later and went public.
 In 2019, Charles Schwab acquired TD Ameritrade, and kept that company’s platform active for their customers.

 Charles Schwab Planning and Investment Tools

 Whether you want to make your own investment decisions, make active trades, or get portfolio management help from a Charles Schwab financial advisor, you will find a wide array of tools and services for all levels of investing when you create a Charles Schwab brokerage account.